-The Remuneration Report provides an overview of Geberit's remuneration principles and programs, as well as information about the method of determination of remuneration.
-It also includes details of the remuneration of the members of the Board of Directors and of the Group Executive Board related to the business year 2016.
-The report provides important and relevant information to be considered by the shareholders when making their decision with regards to the votes on the remuneration of the Board of Directors and the Group Executive Board submitted to the 2017 General Meeting for approval.
+The Remuneration Report provides an overview of Geberit's remuneration principles and programmes, as well as information about the determination method for the remuneration.
+It also includes the remuneration of the members of the Board of Directors and of the Group Executive Board for the business year 2017.
+The report provides the relevant information to be considered by the shareholders when making their decision regarding the votes on the remuneration of the Board of Directors and the Group Executive Board submitted to the 2018 General Meeting for approval.

-The report is written in accordance with the provisions of the Ordinance against Excessive Compensation in Listed Stock Corporations, the standards related to information on Corporate Governance issued by the SIX Swiss Exchange, as well as the principles of the Swiss Code of Best Practice for Corporate Governance of economiesuisse.
+The report is written in accordance with the provisions of the Ordinance against Excessive Compensation in Listed Stock Corporations (Ordinance), the standards related to information on Corporate Governance issued by the SIX Swiss Exchange, as well as the principles of the Swiss Code of Best Practice for Corporate Governance of economiesuisse.